Support & Help

 Pronunciation of 'Tamarix'

-The word 'Tamarix' refers to a genus of flowering plants known as tamarisks, commonly found in saline environments.
+The word 'Tamarix' refers to a genus of flowering plants, commonly known as tamarisks or salt cedars.
 It is pronounced as 'TAM-uh-riks' in English.

 Word Origin

-The word 'Tamarix' originates from Latin, possibly derived from the Tamaris River in Spain.
+The word 'Tamarix' originates from Latin, which may have been derived from the Tamaris River in Hispania Tarraconensis (modern-day Spain).

 Pronunciation Details